tyjhart/networkscanner/README.md

 5. [SNMP Public Community Check](#snmp-public-community)

 ## Quick Installation
-It takes about 10 minutes to clone the Gitlab repository, add your router IP addresses to the config.py file, and run your first scan.
+It takes about 10 minutes to clone the Github repository, add your router IP addresses to the config.py file, and run your first scan.

 Check out [the installation documentation](./Install/README.md) for the few quick commands to get up and running.